Bo Brundin

 Bo Brundin (25 April 1937 – 4 September 2022) was a Swedish actor.
-He has appeared in 43 films between 1970 and 2002, and appeared in hit television miniseries such as Rich Man, Poor Man, The Rhinemann Exchange, The Word and Centennial.
-Most of Brundin's characters in films have been foreign—German, Dutch, Russian—but seldom Swedish.
+He appeared in 43 films between 1970 and 2002, and appeared in hit television miniseries such as Rich Man, Poor Man, The Rhinemann Exchange, The Word and Centennial.
+Most of Brundin's characters in films have been foreign—German, Dutch, Russian—but rarely Swedish.
 He starred in the 1970 film A Baltic Tragedy, which was entered into the 20th Berlin International Film Festival.
 Brundin died on 4 September 2022, at the age of 85, in Uppsala, Sweden.